 Grant funds shall only be used to support activities as outlined in this RFA and may not be used for direct financial assistance to clients and their families.
-Funds shall support specific program-related activities for up to twelve (12) months per budget period, including costs associated with:
+Funds shall support specific program-related activities for up to twelve (12) months, including costs associated with:

-- Staff training - Staff who will be administering the program (specify percentage of time dedicated to activities) - o Evaluation of program activities for up to 10% of the project budget
+- Staff training and certification in model being proposed - Dedicated staff who will be administering the program four days per week during normal business hours with the flexibility to amend schedule to meet clients' needs. - Evaluation of program activities for up to 10% of the project budget